At Rush Children’s Hospital, we believe in caring for the whole child — and their families — while treating leukemia and lymphoma.

 - Alternative and complementary therapies: Your child can receive counseling, massage therapy, acupuncture, nutrition counseling and other supportive therapies from Rush’s Cancer Integrative Medicine Program.

-- Palliative care: Pediatric palliative care specialists offer an additional layer of care and support to your child as they undergo treatment for bone cancer.
+- Palliative care: Pediatric palliative care specialists offer an additional layer of care and support to your child as they undergo treatment for leukemia.
 Palliative care focuses on improving your child’s quality of life, managing pain and providing emotional support for your child and your family.

 Long-term monitoring and support